 Colour seems easy until you start having to use it in marketing.
-That’s when you find out there’s 5 different systems to identify the colours you want to use on your marketing materials.
+That’s when you find out there are 5 different systems to manage the colours used on your marketing materials.

 The main difference is whether the colours appear on a screen, or they’re printed onto physical objects.

 RGB is the most common colour system you come across.
-The Rx Gx Bx format tells you how much Red, Green and Blue is in each specific colour.
+The Rx Gx Bx format tells you how much Red, Green and Blue are in each specific colour.